jefff/vimish/README.md

 Vimish is a [Visual Studio Code](http://code.visualstudio.com/) extension that emulates many features of Vim.
 Additionally, it has an experimental EasyMotion/Jumpy like support.

+Vimish was written to provide an accurate vim experience in vscode after finding other vim plugins for vscode severely lacking in accuracy.
+Vimish currently passes XXX/YYY tests in [this](#TODO) comprehensive test suite, which outdid the second best vim vscode plugin which passed XXX/YYY.

-It is still a work in progress and is probably broken in a lot of ways.
-The code is also in rough shape but hopefully that will improve over time.
+That said it is still a work in progress may be broken in ways the test suite does not catch.
+The code is also not in the best shape but that will improve over time.

 ## Example